duykhoa/quote_center/data/JimRohn.md

 If you don't design your own life plan, chances are you'll fall into someone else's plan.
 And guess what they have planned for you?
 Not much.

-Formal education will make you a living self-education will make you a fortune.
+Formal education will make you a living.
+Self-education will make you a fortune.

 If someone is going down the wrong road, he doesn't need motivation to speed him up.
 What he needs is education to turn him around.

 Take time to gather up the past so that you will be able to draw from your experience and invest them in the future.

-Failure is not a single, cataclysmic event.
+Failure is not a single cataclysmic event.
 You don't fail overnight.
 Instead, failure is a few errors in judgement, repeated every day.

 Failure is simply a few errors in judgment, repeated every day.